 REVIEW: Dandy Dick – Theatre Royal Glasgow, Patricia Hodge and Nicholas Le Prevost

-Apologies for the tardy posting.
-The first show out of the stable of the recently launched Theatre Royal Brighton Productions, a subsidiary of the Ambassador Theatre Group (ATG), is this revival of Arthur Wing Pinero’s rarely seen English comedy Dandy Dick, starring Patricia Hodge and Nicholas Le Provost (whom I last saw literally bursting out of the doors of a pub in Soho with Jonathan Pryce).
+The first show out of the stable of the recently launched Theatre Royal Brighton Productions, a subsidiary of the Ambassador Theatre Group (ATG), is this revival of Arthur Wing Pinero’s rarely seen English comedy Dandy Dick, starring Patricia Hodge and Nicholas Le Provost.

 Helmed by the company’s artistic director Christopher Luscombe its run here in Glasgow is part of an eight-week UK tour before a planned West End transfer.